ElsaiDeribu/eolymp/README.md

 # eolymp
-this repo contains my solutions for eolymp questions
+This repo contains my solutions for eolymp questions